-- 1 Tue Priority deadline for Intersession 2016 financial aid applications - 2 MorWalk-in registration begins for Intersession 2016 at the One Stop Student Center - Class reservation begins for Spring 2016 - 3 Tue Deadline to select grade or Pass/Fail option - 10 TuesLast day to withdraw from classes with a 'W' - Deadline for removal of Incompletes prior semester/summer sessions - 13 Fri.
-Final fee payment deadline for Intersession 2016 online registration - 25-:We:Thanksgiving Holiday (no classes; office closed Thursday and Friday) Fri - 30 MorDeadline for completion of dissertation defense for Jan.
-2016 graduation (PhD, EdD)
+1 Tues.
+Priority deadline for Intersession 2017 financial aid applications Walk-in registration begins for Intersession 2017 at the One Stop Student Center Class reservation begins for Spring 2017 2 Wed.
+Deadline to select grade or Pass/Fail option 9 Wed.
+Last day to withdraw from classes with a 'W' Deadline for removal of Incompletes from prior semester/ Summer Sessions 11 Fri.
+Final fee payment deadline for Intersession 2017 online registration 23-25 Wed Thanksgiving Holiday (no classes; office closed Thursday and Fri.
+Friday)

+30 Wed.
+Deadline for completion of dissertation defense for January 2017 graduation (PhD, EdD)